 QA interns assist the Product Development team with online projects by performing basic and intermediate web testing tasks, including: development of test plans for functional and regression testing for existing and new products.
 This person will participate as a member of the Product Development team and will help develop and document our suite of test plans to insure software quality standards.

 UI Design interns support our marketing team with interface design and image production for online publishing.
 Must be proficient in Photoshop and have excellent typographic skills; a working knowledge of HTML/CSS and experience developing interface wireframes is a plus.

 Editorial interns assist with researching, writing and editing content for a variety of projects and initiatives.
-Interns work with multiple departments across the Foundation to help produce both online and offline content that may include landing pages, collateral pieces and more.
+Interns work with multiple departments across the Foundation to help produce both online and offline content that may include email campaigns, landing pages, blog posts, collateral pieces and more.
 Familiarity with AP Style is a plus.